Heritage Pigs

 GLOUCESTERSHIRE OLD SPOTS

-Gloucestershire (pronounced gloster-sheer) Old Spots (GOS), known for their distinctive white coat with black spots, were developed in the Vale of Berkeley in Gloucestershire, England.
-Recognized as the oldest pedigree spotted pig in the world, the GOS was once popular for small family farms, where they were raised on dairy by-products (such as whey) and orchard “drop fruit,” giving these pigs the nicknames “cottage pig” and “orchard pig.”
-British folklore claimed the large black spots were bruises caused by apples falling onto them as they foraged the orchard floors for food.
+Gloucestershire Old Spot pigs (GOS), are recognizable by their distinctive white coats with black spots, large lop ears, and their docile nature.
+The breed is thought to have been developed in the Vale of Berkeley in Gloucestershire, England during the 1800s.
+The oldest pedigreed spotted pig breed, the GOS was common on small family farms, thriving on dairy by-products (whey), windfall fruits in orchards, and cider pressings.
+These gave the pigs the nicknames “cottage pig” and “orchard pig.”
+British folklore claims the large black spots were bruises caused by apples falling onto them as they foraged the orchards for food.

 Gloucestershire Old Spots piglet